jaipandya/SublimeTutor/tutorial/README.md

 Getting Started
 ----------------

-If you haven't already, install Sublime Tutor using the installation steps given above.

-Once Sublime Tutor is installed, press `^ + ⌥ + K` keyboard shortcut to open this file in Sublime Text.
+You can use `^ + ⌥ + K` keyboard anytime shortcut to open sublime tutor.
 Another option is to go to `Help > Sublime Tutor` menu option to open this.

-Now navigate to the first chapter as described below.

 Tip: Invoke Sublime Text 3 from OSX command line: